benburrill/halt_is_defeat/README.rst

 Please note however that the ``spasm`` emulator is written in Python, so it should not be relied on for performance-critical applications.

+The following examples provide an introduction to Halt is Defeat, starting from the basics and building up to time travel.

 Hello world
 -----------
 The entry point to Halt is Defeat programs is ``@is_you()``.
 The return